swunnava20/mgade/README.md

 -------------------------
 The training, dev and test data is expected in standard CoNLL-type tab-separated format.
 One word per line, separate column for token and label, empty line between sentences.

-Make sure there is a file "tags.txt" with all the tags in the dataset.
+Multi-class classification: Make sure there is a file "tags.txt" with all the tags in the dataset.
 The tags should in in order.

 Any word with *default_label* gets label 0, any word with other labels that are in the tags.txt file gets assigned an integer i, where i is the row #.
 Labels are expected to be in order.